-Other web profiles: http://oxford.academia.edu/KatherineButler
+Other web profiles: http://northumbria.academia.edu/KatherineButler

 Follow me on Twitter: @ka_butler

 I took my undergraduate and masters at The Queen’s College, Oxford, before moving to Royal Holloway, University of London for my PhD.
 I have also been an Associate Lecturer with the Open University in the South, a research assistant for the Early Music Online project run by the British Library and Royal Holloway.
 In 2011-14 I held a British Academy Postdoctoral Research Fellow at the University of Oxford and St John’s College. and from 2014-17 I was a postdoctoral researcher on the the AHRC-funded Tudor Partbooks Project at the Music Faculty of the University of Oxford.

 My first book explored the political uses of music at the court of Queen Elizabeth I (1558-1603).
 I reconstructed the significance of musical performances ranging from grand court pageantry to intimate music-making in the royal household to understand both the importance of music in Elizabeth’s royal image and how performances might be manipulated by courtiers and the nobility for their own ends.
 An off-shoot of this project also considered how cheaply printed and orally circulated songs for celebrating the Queen’s Accession Day shaped her image among the broader populace, and the extent to which these were official propaganda, opportunistic commercial exploitation, or genuine expressions of affection.